How can we build an ecosystem of innovative technology startups in New Zealand?

 — Danny Hillis

-One of the things we like to say, when we talk about technology companies in NZ, is that the tech sector is the third largest exporter, behind dairy and tourism.
+One of the things we like to say, when we talk about technology companies in New Zealand, is that the technology sector is the third largest exporter, behind dairy and tourism.

-This has been repeated by so many people (even the Prime Minister) and for so long that it’s now accepted and believed, mostly without any reference to any source.
+This has been repeated by so many people and for so long that it’s now accepted, mostly without reference to any source.

-I have a long list of problems with TIN, which I have screamed into the void about on Twitter for many years with little to no impact (surprisingly!)
-Those who are sadistically inclined can read the footnotes7, but for our purposes here let’s just focus on one: their definition of “tech sector”.
+I have a long list of problems with TIN.
+Those who are sadistically inclined can read the footnotes8, but for our purposes here let’s just focus on one: their definition of “technology sector”.

 When we look for it using official Stats NZ data we discover that “tech” is not actually an industry sector at all.
 Instead they group companies using the Australian and New Zealand Standard Industrial Classification (ANZSIC), where the nineteen top level categories cover Accomodation & Food Services to Wholesale Trade.
 The closest we get to technology is Information Media & Telecommunications.
 To really geek out, scan the full list of level four categorisations, which covers everything from Hydro-Electricity Generation to Whiteware Appliance Manufacturing, and ask which of these now use (or should use) technology as an important part of their businesses (spoiler: it’s nearly all of them).

-So, to get to the “third largest” headline numbers TIN combines companies from across these industry groups, including IT services and support, software development, high-tech manufacturing (we’ll talk more about high and low tech in a minute) and biotechnology.
+So, to get to the “third largest” headline numbers TIN combines companies from across these industry groups, including IT services and support, software development, high-tech manufacturing (we’ll talk more about the distinction between high and low-tech in a minute) and biotechnology.

-We can argue about what should and shouldn’t be included, and different organisations producing reports will choose different combinations.8 But, either way, the point is that it’s all somewhat arbitrary.
-Unfortunately it turns out saying the tech sector is the third largest is not that different from saying that NZ is “100% Pure”.
+We can argue about what should and shouldn’t be included, and different organisations producing reports will choose different combinations.9 But, either way, the point is that it’s all somewhat arbitrary.
+Unfortunately it turns out saying the technology sector is the third largest is not that different from describing New Zealand as “100% Pure”.